Having an organic baby bassinet that is non-toxic and safe for your newborn baby is a MUST.

 Another tip is that, as much as possible, you should buy a brand new bassinet or crib instead of hand-me-downs.

 Older bassinets might not be as sturdy or reliable compared to new ones, so this is something you should keep in mind.

-Although I realized that buying a brand new bassinet is a worthy investment that’s best for the safety of my little one.
+Although, I realized that buying a brand new bassinet is a worthy investment that’s best for the safety of out little one.

 Make sure that the bassinet you choose has mesh sides or have gaps that give room for visibility.
 You’ll easily be able to monitor your baby and can even see if they’re fine from a distance.